va-z/rsschool-cv/cv.md

 ## About

-An aspiring developer focused on delivering robust web interfaces and a dream of making it big on the browser games market!
+An aspiring developer and a focus on delivering robust web interfaces and a dream of making it big on the browser games market!

 ## Skills